gianarb/workshop-observability/lesson03-influxdb/README.md

 your own one exploring the data Telegraf is storing in InfluxDB.

-## Expercise: Configure Telegraf to use the healthcheck from our apps
+### Exercise: Configure Telegraf to use the healthcheck from our apps

 **Time: 20minutes**